ActuallyZach/ComputerScience/README.md

 ## What IDE (integrated development enviroment) should I use?
 I recomend some of the following
 - Xcode --> Used for iOS development mainly but can be used for other things.
+[Link](https://developer.apple.com/xcode/)
-- Atom --> This is an all around editor thats good for a lot of things
+- Atom --> This is an all around editor thats good for a lot of things.
+[Link](https://atom.io)
-- NetBeans --> This is one of the IDE's I use for Java, it's easy for beginners
+- NetBeans --> This is one of the IDE's I use for Java, it's easy for beginners.
+[Link](https://netbeans.org)
 - Eclipse --> Yet another IDE for Java.
-This one is much more popular than NetBeans
+This one is much more popular than NetBeans.
+[Link](https://www.eclipse.org)
+- Visual Studio Code --> This one is a good C/C++ editor.
+[Link](https://code.visualstudio.com)